Charlie Kirk's shooting death exposes security gaps at political events

 “It’s the Charlie Kirks of the world who don’t have large security details like that — certainly not to the level of the president or other elected officials — and yet they can still be a target,” Mitchell said.
 “There is really only so much you can do, given the circumstances."

-Associated Press journalists Hannah Schoenbaum in Orem, Utah, Del Quentin Wilber in Washington and Christopher Keller in Albuquerque, New Mexico, contributed to this report.
+Associated Press journalists Del Quentin Wilber in Washington and Christopher Keller in Albuquerque, New Mexico, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.